Body Checkup

 Conclusion

-How can I ensure my child is vaccinated on time?
+How can I make sure my child gets vaccines on time?

 What should I do if my child misses a scheduled vaccine?